telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 ## Cannot connect

 1. Make sure you inserted the SIM
-2. Check SIM and make sure PIN is not required: `at+diag TELIT AT+CPIN=0
+2. Check SIM and make sure PIN is not required: `at+diag TELIT AT+CPIN?` should return `+CPIN: READY<CR>OK`

 ## QuickConnect is not working

-1. Make sure you've downloaded the right software, depending on your OR
+1. Make sure you've downloaded the right software, depending on your Operating System
 2. If the program terminates right after "AWS Session Initialized" make sure that your PC can establish a connection to AWS: after configuring your AWS CLI try `aws iot list-things`.
-If it doesn't work please check with your IT admin
+If it doesn't work please check with your IT admin.

+If you cannot find an answer to your issue, please contact [TS-EMEA](mailto:ts-emea@telit.com)